niutech/node.php/README.md

 The node.php script installs an official node.js package, starts a hidden server on localhost:49999 with provided JS file and proxies all requests to it.

-### Warning!
-This is an alpha version, it is unsecure, you run it at your own risk!
+#### Warning!
+This is an alpha version, it may be unsecure, run it at your own risk!

 Requirements
 ------------